 ObamaCare Pros: Preventive and Wellness Services

-Millions of Americans now have access to preventive and wellness services with no out of pocket costs.
-The specific benefits can be found on our Benefits of ObamaCare page.
+Americans now have access to preventive and wellness services at no out-of-pocket cost.
+Specific benefits can be found on our Benefits of ObamaCare page.

-ObamaCare regulates insurance, referred to as the “rate hike” review, enacts the “80/20″ rule that makes health insurance providers spend at least 80% of their income on health and marketing expenses or must be returned as rebates and being dropped from coverage for being sick or denied from a preexisting condition are all out the window in the next few years.
-ObamaCare has a long list of protections that are protecting your new rights, including a mandate on fast food restaurants to display calories to promote wellness.
+In what’s commonly referred to as the “rate hike” review, ObamaCare, the ACA, regulates insurance providers with the “80/20” rule.
+This forces health insurance providers to either spend at least 80% of their income on health and marketing expenses or return the unspent remainder to their customers as rebates.
+Furthermore, Americans no longer have to worry about being dropped from their coverage for being sick or being denied new coverage due to a preexisting condition.
+ObamaCare has a long list of other protections that serve all Americans.
+For example, to promote wellness, it even includes a mandate that fast-food restaurants to display calories.

-ObamaCare Pros: Cost Assistance for the Middle Class and Small Business
+ObamaCare Pros: New Cost Assistance for the Middle Class and Small Business

-Those under 400% of the federal poverty level (Roughly 88k for a family of 4) could save up to 60% on their premiums via tax credits and subsidies on the health insurance exchanges.
-Small businesses with less than 25 full time employees have this advantage as well.
+Those earning under 400% of the federal poverty level (roughly 88k for a family of four) could save up to 60% on their premiums via tax credits and subsidies on the health insurance exchanges.
+Small businesses with less than 25 full-time employees have this advantage as well.

 ObamaCare Pros: Medicaid Expansion